For my third year project, I have hooked Twisted’s

 doing things.
 An authenticated “user” in Twisted (though this might not

-actually be a person) is called an Avatar.
-The requestAvatarId method
+actually be a person) is called an Avatar

 therefore takes a set of credentials, and returns the Django user object that